 “Body fat is similar to hormonal tissue,” explains Ford Brewer, MD, MPH, a board-certified preventative and occupational medicine specialist.
 “It releases cytokines, which are internal chemicals that drive chronic conditions such as insulin resistance.”

 While your BMI is more of a rough estimate of the amount of body fat you have, calculating your body fat percentage tends to be more accurate, as it takes more factors into account than just height and weight to better distinguish fat from non-fat tissue.
-Below are some common methods for estimating body fat percentage:
+Below are some common methods for what to use instead of BMI and estimating body fat percentage:

 - Tape measure.
 One of the most convenient ways to estimate body fat ratio is with a tape measure.
 Once you measure your waist, hip, and neck circumferences, for example, you can plug those numbers into a body fat percentage formula created by the U.S. Navy Seals (which also requires your age, gender, height, and body weight).
 You can also use those measurements to calculate your relative fat mass (RFM):